Depression: What Helps and What Doesn't

 - Follow them on their ups and downs.
 Every day will be different.
 Some days they’ll be better than others.
 Take your cues from them.

 If you have other questions about how you can help someone through depression, please reach out to a doctor or a counselor.
-You can talk to one of the counselors at Mission Hills by sending us an email or calling 303.794.3564.
+You can also request Care Ministry services here.